thethunderturner/filament-latex/README.md

 </div>

 ## Installation
+> [!IMPORTANT]
+> This branch is only compatible with Filament v3.
+If you are using Filament v4, please switch to branch 4.x.

 Before you start, make sure you have `texlive-full` or `texlive-base` installed on your system.
 You can install it on an Unix based system (Linux/MacOS) by running:
 ```bash